LIS

 1. Accepting any note, nonnegotiable instrument, or anything of value not readily negotiable, as a deposit on a contract, offer to purchase, or lease without acknowledging its acceptance in the agreement;

-2. Commingling the funds of any person by a principal or supervising broker or his employees or associates or any licensee with his own funds, or those of his corporation, firm, or association;
+2. Commingling the funds of any person by a principal or supervising broker or the broker's employees or associates or any licensee with the broker's own funds, or those of the broker's corporation, firm, or association.
+If escrow funds are used to purchase a certificate of deposit, the pledging or hypothecation of such certificate, or the absence of the original certificate from the direct control of the principal or supervising broker, will constitute commingling;

-3. Failure to deposit escrow funds in an account designated to receive only such funds as required by subdivision A 1 of this section;
+3. Failing to deposit escrow funds in an account designated to receive only such funds as required by subdivision A 1 of this section; and

-4. Failure to have sufficient balances in an escrow account at all times for all funds that are designated to be held by the firm or sole proprietorship as required by this chapter; and
+4. Failing to have sufficient balances in an escrow account at all times for all funds that are designated to be held by the firm or sole proprietorship as required by this chapter.

 Statutory Authority